How Fleets Can Limit COVID-19’s Spread With Vehicle Inspections

 The outbreak of COVID-19 has drastically changed many facets of fleet management in a short period.
 Being nimble and quickly adapting your processes to evolving situations is a requirement.
 One way to combat COVID-19 amongst your fleet lies with the use of driver vehicle inspection reports (DVIR).

 DVIR’s are a compliance requirement for many fleets and are a great measure to obtain immediate vehicle status updates.
 During times like these, the need for fleet visibility is intensified, especially if you have to manage your fleet remotely.
-Digital vehicle inspections are a great solution to verify your operators are following proper sanitation protocol to avoid community spread.
+Digital vehicle inspections are a great solution to verify your operators are following proper sanitization protocol to avoid community spread.

 Detailed inspection results are relayed to fleet managers’ and administrators’ fleet management software dashboards in real time.
 The reduction of communication gaps allows you to initiate necessary preventive measures to immediately address issues and avoid unnecessary downtime.